ParisNeo/parler-tts-fastapi/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.

 ## Acknowledgements

 This project uses the Parler-TTS model.
-Please refer to the [Parler-TTS repository](https://github.com/parler-tts/parler-tts) for more information about the model and its license.
+Please refer to the [Parler-TTS repository](https://github.com/ParisNeo/parler-tts) for more information about the model and its license.